Vascular-Targeted Photodynamic Therapy with Padeliporfin in Treating Dysphagia in Patients with Stage IV Esophageal Cancer

 - Confirmed tissue diagnosis of esophageal squamous cell cancer, adenocarcinoma or poorly differentiated carcinoma, with pathology reviewed at Memorial Sloan-Kettering Cancer Center (MSKCC)

-- Incurable disease defined by the presence of metastases to other organs (stage IV), now or previously, who has received the maximal radiation therapy to the primary site, or has been assessed by radiation oncology as not being a candidate for chemoradiation therapy
+- Has incurable disease defined as at least one of the following: * Presence of metastases to other organs (stage IV), now or previously * Has locally advanced disease and are not candidates for surgery or more radiation treatment * Has received the maximal radiation therapy to the primary site, or has been assessed by radiation oncology as not being a candidate for chemoradiation therapy

 - Karnofsky performance status >= 50%